 - cultural restrictions related to speech, dress, behaviour

 - forced and early marriages

 - shame, ignorance and stigma about our own bodies

 These are just some of the problems that young people face.
-In all this, young women and men belonging to marginalised communities are faced with added disadvantages because of their caste, class, religion and ethnicity.
+In all this, those belonging to marginalised communities are faced with added disadvantages because of their caste, class, religion and ethnicity.

 According to UNICEF, India ranks 6th in the world

 for higher rates of marriage before the age of 18.